Alex-Rafter/code-sketches/quokka/fizzbuzz-with-lookup-table.md

 ### Version One

 I don't like version one at all really.
 It has to do with the verbosity of using the multiple if/else statments.
-Yes, it avoid the iteration inside the loop in version two but its definitley not my preference still...
+Yes, it avoids the iteration inside the loop in version two but its definitley not my preference still...

 ```js